 Power is directed to the rear wheels using a new 10-speed automatic transmission – the first of its kind to be featured in luxury car – with shift times that rival a dual-clutch transmission.
 The unit is smaller and lighter than some current eight-speed transmissions.
 The closely spaced gears provide a wide shifting bandwith, providing an ideal gear for all driving conditions.
 The transmission is matched to a new electric control system with software that helps anticipate the driver’s inputs by monitoring acceleration, braking and lateral G-forces.

 All the LC 500’s dynamic control elements, including the transmission, power application, braking and steering, have been tuned for rhythmic operation in sports driving.
 Drivers will enjoy the controlled balance between the quick and smooth shifting actions, the linear application of engine power and the deceleration afforded by six-piston brake callipers.

-The engineering package has endowed the LC 500 with uncommon performance for a 2+2 coupe, with a targeted nought to 60mph time of less than 4.5 seconds.
+The engineering package has endowed the LC 500 with uncommon performance for a 2+2 coupe, with a nought to 60mph time of 4.4 seconds.